Heihe Aihui Airport

-Heihe Aihui Airport (IATA: HEK, ICAO: ZYHE) is the airport serving the city of Heihe in Heilongjiang Province, China.
+Heihe Aihui Airport (IATA: HEK, ICAO: ZYHE) is an airport serving the city of Heihe in Heilongjiang Province, China.
 It is not far away from Ignatyevo Airport in Blagoveshchensk, Russia.

 History

 In March 2016, China Daily reported that the airport had changed its name from simply Heihe Airport to Heihe Aihui Airport, reflecting the district in which the city of Heihe is located.